 Elementor’s login widget lets you easily add login forms to any page, and fully customize every part of it: the fields, the button, the messages and the frame.

-When to use the Login widget
+When to use the Login widget on WordPress

 There are many situations where the login widget comes in handy.